azdavis/azdavis.net/posts/en/pl-idea-ufcs.md

 To counteract this, some languages, like Ruby, allow anyone to define any new method for any type.
 This is called monkey patching.

-However, this too can cause issues:
+However, this too can cause issues.
+Here's one plausible example:

-1. Suppose I define a new `shrink` method for
+1. Suppose I define my own `shrink` method for `Rect`.
-   `Rect`, and release my `shrink` method as a library.
-2. Then someone else defines
-   their own `shrink` method, but theirs is a bit different from mine.
+2. Later, I update my version of the `Rect` library, and the new version comes with their own version of `shrink`, which is different from mine.
-3. Now, suppose someone depends on both my library and the other library.
-   (Perhaps without realizing it, through a chain of dependencies.)

-In this situation, which definition of `shrink` "wins"?
+3. A new developer comes along, reads the public docs for `shrink`, and uses `shrink` in their code, expecting it to behave as publicly documented.
+4. The code actually calls my version of `shrink`, since my monkey-patch now overrides the existing definition on `Rect`.
+5. The developer is confused as to why their code is broken.

 As another example, try going on StackOverflow and searching for ruby-tagged questions.
 [Some common methods][ruby-methods] like `blank?` and `present?`